dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 You can also achieve this by implementing `Comparable<T>` interface:
 * If we remove `implements Comparable<Person>` we would get compile time error, cause sort expects list of T extends Comparable
-* If we change `List<Person> people` => `List people`, code will compile but throw `java.lang.ClassCastException: class com.java.test.Person cannot be cast to class java.lang.Comparable`
+* If we change `List<Person> people` => `List people`, code will compile but throw `java.lang.ClassCastException: class com.java.test.PersonBeam cannot be cast to class java.lang.Comparable`
 ```java
 import java.util.*;